 Typically speaking, the more expensive they are, the more features they have, and the better built they are.

-For example, one of the most recommended looper pedals on the market is the Boss RC-3 Loop Station.
-You can check out the price on Amazon here.
+For example, one of the most recommended looper pedals on the market is the Boss RC-5 Loop Station.

 I would argue that this looper pedal is the most amount of value for the money because it has all of the features that you would want in a looper pedal without costing a ton of money.